Pete Seeger: Early life

+At four, Pete was sent away to boarding school, but was brought home a year and a half later when his parents learned the school failed to inform them that he had contracted scarlet fever.
+He attended first and second grades in Nyack, New York, before being sent away to another boarding school in Ridgefield, Connecticut.

-Charles and Constance divorced when Pete was seven and in 1932 Charles married his composition student and assistant, Ruth Crawford, now considered by many to be one of the most important modernist composers of the 20th century.
-Deeply interested in folk music, Ruth had contributed musical arrangements to Carl Sandburg's extremely influential folk song anthology, the American Songbag (1927), and later created significant original settings for eight of Sandburg's poems.
-Pete's eldest brother, Charles Seeger III, was a radio astronomer, and his next older brother, John Seeger, taught in the 1950s at the Dalton School in Manhattan and was the principal from 1960 to 1976 at Fieldston Lower School in the Bronx.
+Career and money tensions led to marital problems between Charles and Constance.
+When Charles discovered in 1927 that Constance had opened a secret bank account in her own name, he became enraged and a series of separations and temporary reconciliations ensued.
+Pete was eight at the time of the first marital split.
+As Seeger's biographer David King Dunaway writes, "Like many children of divorce, Pete was caught between parents and developed an aversion to family quarrels."
+In 1932, Charles married his composition student and assistant, Ruth Crawford, now considered by many to be one of the most important modernist composers of the 20th century.
+Deeply interested in folk music, Ruth had contributed musical arrangements to Carl Sandburg's influential folk song anthology, the American Songbag (1927), and later created original settings for eight of Sandburg's poems.
+Beginning in 1936, Charles held various administrative positions in the federal government's Farm Resettlement program, the WPA's Federal Music Project (1938–1940) and the wartime Pan American Union.
+After World War II, he taught ethnomusicology at UC Berkeley and Yale University.

+In 1935, Pete was selected to attend Camp Rising Sun (CRS), the George E. Jonas Foundation's international leadership camp, held every summer in upstate New York.
+He remained a loyal alumnus through the decades and attended a CRS event at age 93 in July 2012.

+Pete's eldest brother, Charles Seeger III, would go on to become a radio astronomer, and his next older brother, John Seeger, taught in the 1950s at the Dalton School in Manhattan and was the principal from 1960 to 1976 at Fieldston Lower School in the Bronx.
 Pete's uncle, Alan Seeger, a noted American war poet ("I Have a Rendezvous with Death"), had been one of the first American soldiers to be killed in World War I. All four of Pete's half-siblings from his father's second marriage—Margaret (Peggy), Mike, Barbara, and Penelope (Penny)—became folk singers.
 Peggy Seeger, a well-known performer in her own right, married British folk singer and activist Ewan MacColl.
 Mike Seeger was a founder of the New Lost City Ramblers, one of whose members, John Cohen, married Pete's half-sister Penny, also a talented singer, who died young.
 Barbara Seeger joined her siblings in recording folk songs for children.
-In 1935, Pete attended Camp Rising Sun, an international leadership camp held every summer in upstate New York, which influenced his life's work.
-His final visit occurred in 2012.